3 Components of an Effective Energy Management Strategy for Health Care Facilities3 min read

 How do you source all your energy components noted above?
 Efficiency in the energy purchasing process is critical—health care organizations need to always be on the lookout for opportunities within the current market to leverage beneficial purchasing opportunities and have a team in place to help you along the way.

-Environmental sustainability is a phrase we hear and discuss a lot, but what does it mean?
+This is a phrase we hear and discuss a lot, but what does it mean?
 Basically, it is the maintenance of the factors and practices that contribute to the quality of the environment on a long-term basis.
 It means being able to meet corporate efficiency goals through renewable energy solutions, reducing energy consumption to reduce the facility’s carbon footprint.
 Overall it’s a plan in which the demands placed on the environment can be met without reducing its capacity to allow all people to live well, now and in the future.

 Several issues in sustainability are emerging as key components in a global initiative to hold corporations socially—and if possible financially—responsible for their actions and inactions.
 Environmental sustainability generally addresses how the needs of the present can be met without compromising the ability of future generations to meet their own needs, with an emphasis on protection of natural resources and the environment.
 Sustainable development considers social, economic, environmental and natural resource issues potentially affected by business.
 To us, sustainability is being able to meet corporate efficiency goals through solutions including renewable energy and related initiatives.